zax456/Datastic_BT4222_Mining_Web_Data_for_Business_Insights/readme.md

 # BT4222 Group Project
-<br>This project is started by the team Datastic, for BT4222 Mining Web Data for Business Insights, a module belonging to the National University of Singapore.
-Movie data provided by [MovieLens](https://grouplens.org/datasets/movielens/) is used.
-The aim of this project is to discover the characteristics of certain category of audience and create a movie recommender model to recommend movies based on the preferences of the audience.<br>
+<br>This project is started by team Datastic, for the module BT4222 Mining Web Data for Business Insights, which is a module belonging to the National University of Singapore.
+Movie data provided by [MovieLens](https://grouplens.org/datasets/movielens/) is used along with movie plots scrapped from Wikipedia.
+The aim of this project is to discover the characteristics of certain categories of audience and create a movie recommender model to recommend movies based on preferences of the audience.<br>

 # Group Members:
  * Ang Kian Hwee (A0150445M)